dracula/discordbotmaker/INSTALL.md

 1. Open your Discord Bot Maker folder.
 2. Open themes folder.
 3. Put folder Dracula to this folder.
 4. You should see Dracula theme in Discord Bot Maker themes tab.
+If you don't, restart the program.